 Linux

-Supported versions
+Supported distributions and versions

 - Fedora 37 or later

-- Debian/GNU Linux 11 (bullseye) or later
+- Debian/GNU Linux 11 (Bullseye) or later

 - Ubuntu 22.04, 24.04